check-spelling/check-spelling-docs/Warning-descriptions.md

 > Warning: .github/actions/spelling/expect.txt: line 1, columns 5-6, Warning - entry has unexpected whitespace (whitespace-in-dictionary)

-This generally means you have a mix of Dos and Unix line endings.
+This generally means you have a mix of DOS and Unix line endings.

 The tool generally assumes it's only going to see Unix line endings.